MiDe22: An Annotated Multi-Event Tweet Dataset for Misinformation Detection: Appendix

 \subsection{Event List}

 There are four topics in the dataset.
-The topics are the 2020 Russia-Ukraine War, COVID-19 pandemic, Refugees (Immigration), and Miscellaneous.
+The topics are the 2022 Russia-Ukraine War, COVID-19 pandemic, Refugees (Immigration), and Miscellaneous.
 There are 40 events under four topics for both languages.
-The list of events along with their topics are given in Table \ref{tab:english_events} for English, and Table \ref{tab:turkish_events} for Turkish.
+The list of events along with their topics are published online\footref{note1}.